 Reason 17: Kesh Psychologically Connects Sikhs to their History

-- Tirlochan Singh asserts that long hair is a way of keeping Sikhs bound to their past.
-As Sikhs in the past kept long hair, keeping long hair in the modern era can help connect contemporary Sikhs with the historical Sikh panth, keeping history alive and giving Sikhs strength.
+– Tirlochan Singh asserts that long hair is a way of keeping Sikhs bound to their past.
+As Sikhs in the past kept long hair, keeping long hair in the modern era can help connect contemporary Sikhs with historical Sikhs, keeping history alive and giving Sikhs strength.

 Reason 18: It’s a Gift from Waheguru

-- Some Sikhs believe that hair is provided by Waheguru, with its peculiar distribution over the body, and it should be respected.
+– Some Sikhs believe that hair is provided by Waheguru, with its peculiar distribution over the body, and it should be respected as is.

 – For some, hair is the symbol of love and respect for Waheguru.

 – Another reason some Sikhs keep long hair is to live in harmony with the hukham (will/order) of Waheguru.

 – Kesh indicates a Sikhs acceptance of Waheguru’s will says G.S.
 Sidhu.